SheffieldML/GPc/README.md

 ## C++ IVM Software

-This page describes how to compile and gives some examples of use of the C++ Informative Vector Machine Software (IVM) available for <a href="http://www.cs.man.ac.uk/neill-bin/software/downloadForm.cgi?toolbox=ivmcpp">download here</a>.
+This page describes how to compile and gives some examples of use of the C++ Informative Vector Machine Software (IVM).

 ### Design Philosophy